Glossary of VR Terms

 There are also other benefits like the ability to scale training, increase speed to competency, lower the costs of travel and expenses related to training, and more.
 Check out this case study to see how one of the largest transportation companies in the world is using VR for ramp operations training.

-Outside of entertainment and military, AR has been gaining speed as an assistive technology tool for industrial repair and maintenance.
+Outside of entertainment, AR has been gaining speed as an assistive technology tool for industrial repair and maintenance.
 If a maintenance technician needs help in repairing a machine, they can use computer-generated overlays to show them how to perform the repair or even connect with a remote subject matter expert (SME) to help get the job done.

 The result?
 Faster repairs at a lower cost since you don’t have to fly the SME in or shut down the production line until an expert can come and repair it.